s7u512/NSSO-77-SAS/README.md

 The unit-level data and documentation associated with this can be found [here](http://microdata.gov.in/nada43/index.php/catalog/157)

 Currently one needs to create an account with MoSPI in order to get access to this data.
-This process, at the moment, seems unreliable.
-Please let me know if there is a better and more reliable way to obtain the data.
+This process, at the moment, seems unreliable due to seemingly technical issues.
+Please let me know if there is a better and more reliable way to obtain the data, or if you think I am missing something about the process.

 The full list of unit-level datasets and documentation associated with this used to be publicly available [here](https://mospi.gov.in/web/mospi/download-tables-data/-/reports/view/templateFour/25302?q=TBDCAT) or [here](https://mospi.gov.in/unit-level-data-report-nss-77-th-round-schedule-331-january-2019-%E2%80%93-december-2019land-and-livestock).
-One way to obtain the files is through archive.org.
+One way to obtain some of the files is through archive.org.

 This survey contains household level information of a sample of the population of India, from two visits in 2019.
 All of the scripts here use data from both survey visits.
-NSSO provides the data for different aspects such as demographic information, cost of cultivation etc. in different blocks.
+NSSO provided the data for different aspects such as demographic information, cost of cultivation etc. in different blocks.

 Using the provided documentation, the unit-level data is read into data frames, which can be manipulated, exported, and merged.
 (To do this, I have prepared some lists for use in calculations, based on the documentation.
 These files are uploaded here along with the scripts.
 Nonetheless it is recommended that a beginner learns to prepare such files themselves by going through the documentation.)

 ### 2.2 Extraction

-Currently the unit level data is provided in the proprietary nesstar format, along with a Nesstar Explorer executable installer.
-I will elaborate on how to get data out of this in the future.
+Currently the unit level data is provided in the proprietary `.nesstar` format, along with a Nesstar Explorer executable installer.
+Read [this](https://github.com/s7u512/NSSO-77-SAS/blob/main/New_Format_Instructions.md) on how to proceed using such data.

-Nesstar is a software platform developed by the Norwegian Social Science Data Services (NSD) for publishing, sharing, and analyzing social science data.
+[Nesstar](https://en.wikipedia.org/wiki/Nesstar) was a software suite developed by the Norwegian Social Science Data Services (NSD) for publishing, sharing, and analyzing social science data.
 However, the .nesstar format is proprietary and you need their tools to extract the data.
 It is possible to extract the data into various formats including fixed width text through software provided along with the data from MoSPI's microdata catalogue, at least in Windows systems.

 The unit level data used to be available in fixed width text files that can be easily read.